 Pattern 4: Analytics Overload

-The Problem: Shopify Analytics + GA4 + Facebook Pixel + TikTok Pixel + Pinterest Tag + Hotjar + Google Ads + Microsoft Clarity.
+What gets in the way: Shopify Analytics + GA4 + Facebook Pixel + TikTok Pixel + Pinterest Tag + Hotjar + Google Ads + Microsoft Clarity.

 Result: 10+ tracking scripts on every page, 3+ second delay, privacy issues.